-Generally there are no issues with out of town donors but it is an important factor to keep in mind.
+Generally, there are no issues with out-of-town donors but it is an important factor to keep in mind.

-Learn more: Why do out of Town Egg Donors Cost More?
+» Learn more: Why Do Out of Town Egg Donors Cost More?

 1. The donor has already completed the prescreening evaluations at least once prior.
 This usually indicates that the donor will pass all evaluations again.

+For many intended parents, it is important to find an egg donor who looks like you.
 Finding an egg donor online has become much easier in recent years.
 At Donor Nexus, we offer a user-friendly online database for intended parents to browse egg donor profiles.
 Once you've narrowed down your search, our team is ready to help with the next steps.
 Follow the steps below to get started!

 Step 1: REGISTER (Quick, Easy, & Free)

-We require that all users register in order to view our egg donor database in detail and save favorites.
+We require that all users register to view our egg donor database in detail and save favorites.
 We require all users to create a password-protected account to maintain confidentiality.
 After registering, you will receive instant access.

 Step 3: Find Your Perfect Egg Donor